hadron-sclang/hadron/doc/Hadron-Compilation-Stages.md

 locate scoped variables, and perform type inference on values.
 The Syntax Analyzer object is found in SyntaxAnalyzer.cpp.

+It would be cool if we could drop the original source code after this, so any string_view references to the code can't live past the Parse Tree.

+## AST Optimizations and Tree Transformations

+Type deduction and code lowering can happen here - also dead code elimination, others.

 ## Code Generation produces a Control Flow Graph of Blocks with HIR

 Since the AST has variable references organized with type deductions in place, as well as control flow structures